Kenya: Aviation workers' union ends strike – DW – 09/11/2024

 The strike was called in protest against India's Adani Group, which has proposed to lease Nairobi's Jomo Kenyatta International Airport for 30 years in exchange for a $1.85 billion investment.

-But the Kenya Aviation Workers Union fears that a deal with Adani could lead to job losses to non-Kenyan workers.
+The Kenya Aviation Workers Union, however, fears that a deal with Adani could lead to job losses to non-Kenyan workers.

 Earlier in the day, dozens of workers at the airport chanted "Adani must go" and scuffled with police in a protest that caused cancelations and delays for hundreds of passengers.